 The impressive main entrance is a cobble-stone driveway, above which looms a bell-tower, before one arrives at the central courtyard.
-With its ironwork, red tile roof and central courtyard, the mansion’s Spanish architectural style stands out among the other houses in the Suffolk County area.
+With its ironwork, red tile roof and central courtyard, the mansion’s Spanish architectural style stands out among the other grand houses in the Suffolk County area.
 Initially built as a bachelor’s retreat for William K. Vanderbilt II in 1910, away from the Vanderbilt Gold Coast mansions in New York City, it went through several building stages before its completion in 1936.
-The compound was built by Warren & Wetmore, the same architects who built Grand Central station.
+The compound was built by Warren & Wetmore, the same architects who built Grand Central Terminal.
 Whitney Warren was also a cousin of the Vanderbilts.

 The family and guests rooms are filled with antiques, paintings and collectible items, and the styles were to reflect Mr. Vanderbilt‘s eclectic taste.
 During the summers, the museum offers Living History Tours, where a cast featuring the Vanderbilt servants give one a glimpse of Vanderbilt life in the 1930s.
 Throughout the year, the museum also gives educational sessions to visiting schools, with lessons ranging from wildlife to the personal lives of the Vanderbilt family.

 Mr. William Vanderbilt spent over thirty years on scientific expeditions aboard his 250-foot yacht, the Alva, bringing back over 17,000 varieties of marine specimens.
 The compound is certainly well-equipped for teaching; its marine and natural history museum is filled with the figurines of underwater creatures.
 What the collection lacks in technological advancements, it makes up for in its old world charm.